Databus Logo

 +

 The AI Question Paper Generator hub covers all subjects and exams at directory level — CBSE/ICSE/State Board school papers plus JEE/NEET/UPSC/SSC coaching papers.
-This JEE-specific page goes deep into JEE specifications — current NTA 2026 Mains pattern (75 Qs, +4/-1 both sections, all NVQs compulsory), IIT Roorkee 2026 Advanced pattern (51 Qs per paper, 4 question types with section-specific marking including Multiple Correct partial marking), chapter-wise DPP workflows, multi-branch coaching standardisation.
+This JEE-specific page goes deep into JEE specifications — the current NTA Mains pattern (75 Qs, 20 MCQ + 5 NVQ compulsory per subject), the IIT Advanced pattern (four question types with section-specific marking including Multiple Correct partial marking), chapter-wise DPP workflows, multi-branch coaching standardisation.
 Evaluating broader platform → hub.
 Setting JEE papers for a coaching institute → this page.

 Other exam generators